 Water-cooled systems are often chosen because:

 - Can operate better at higher temperatures.
-Industries such as manufacture may find that water-chilled systems operate more effectively in high-temp areas.
+Industries such as manufacturing may find that water-chilled systems operate more effectively in high-temp areas.

-The honest answer: It depends.
-There are numerous factors that can influence whether one system is better the other.
+There are numerous factors that can influence whether one system is better than the other.
 Every property has different needs.
 What type of commercial business do you manage?
 How many occupy your space?
-If you’re still struggling to figure out which system is better for you, we recommend contacting the knowledgeable professionals at Murphy & Miller that can help you decide.
+If you’re still struggling to figure out which system is better for your Chicago-area property, contact the knowledgeable professionals at Murphy & Miller to help you decide.
+Give us a call at 312-427-8900!

 Air- & Water-Cooled Condenser Services in Chicago

 When you need assistance choosing the condenser system that suits your requirements best, you can rely on Murphy & Miller to provide for all of your needs!
 With over 80 years of experience in the industry, our team can help you select or design the ideal option for your Chicago commercial or industrial application.
-Contact us online to learn more about our condenser services or to set a date for your consultation!
+Contact us online or give us a call at 312-427-8900 to learn more about our condenser services or to set a date for your consultation!